-The TLV320AlC3105 is a low-power stereo audio codec with multiple single-ended inputs and and a stereo headphone amplifier.
-The output stages are programmable in single-ended or fully differential configurations.
-Extensive register-based power control is included, enabling stereo 48-kHz DAC playback as low as 14 mW from a 3.3-V analog supply, making it ideal for portable battery-powered audio and telephony applications.
+The TLV320AlC32 is a low-power stereo-audio codec with a stereo headphone amplifier, as well as multiple inputs and outputs, programmable in single-ended or fully-differential configurations.
+Extensive register- based power control is included, enabling stereo 48-kHz DAC playback as low as 14 mW from a 3.3-V analog supply, making it ideal for portable, battery-powered audio and telephony applications.

-The record path of the TLV320AlC3105 contains integrated microphone bias, digitally controlled stereo microphone preamplifier, and automatic gain control (AGC), with mix/mux capability among the multiple analog inputs.
-Programmable filters are available during record which can remove audible noise that can occur during optical zooming in digital cameras.
+The record path of the TLV320AlC32 contains integrated microphone bias, digitally-controlled stereo-microphone pre-amp, and automatic gain control (AGC), with mix/mux capability among the multiple analog inputs.
 The playback path includes mix/mux capability from the stereo DAC and selected inputs, through programmable volume controls, to the various outputs.

-The TLV320AlC3105 contains four high-power output drivers as well as two fully differential output drivers.
-The high-power output drivers are capable of driving a variety of load configurations, including up to four channels of single-ended 16- Ω headphones using ac-coupling capacitors, or stereo 16- Ω headphones in a capacitorless output configuration.
+The TLV320AlC32 contains four high-power output drivers as well as two fully differential output drivers.
+The high-power output drivers are capable of driving a variety of load configurations, including up to four channels of single-ended $16-\Omega$ headphones using ac-coupling capacitors, or stereo $16-\Omega$ headphones in a cap-less output configuration.
+In addition, pairs of drivers can be used to drive $8-\Omega$ speakers in a BTL configuration at 500 mW per channel.

-The stereo audio DAC supports sampling rates from 8 kHz to 96 kHz and includes programmable digital filtering in the DAC path for 3D, bass, treble, midrange effects, speaker equalization, and de-emphasis for 32-kHz, 44.1-kHz, and 48-kHz rates.
-The stereo audio ADC supports sampling rates from 8 kHz to 96 kHz and is preceded by programmable gain amplifiers or AGC that can provide up to 59.5-dB analog gain for low-level microphone inputs.
-The TLV320AlC3105 provides an extremely high range of programmability for both attack (8-1,408 ms) and for decay (0.05-22.4 seconds).
-This extended AGC range allows the AGC to be tuned for many types of applications.
+The stereo audio DAC supports sampling rates from 8 kHz to 96 kHz and includes programmable digital filtering in the DAC path for 3D, bass, treble, midrange effects, speaker equalization, and de-emphasis for 32 kHz, 44.1 kHz, and 48 kHz rates.
+The stereo-audio ADC supports sampling rates from 8 kHz to 96 kHz and is preceded by programmable gain amplifiers providing up to +59.5 dB analog gain for low-level microphone inputs.